 You can make debt payoff the goal and still go out to eat, enjoy a vacation, and find joy by being intentional with your money and designating funds for those areas that hold value for you.

-Depending on your personal situation, you also might find yourself saying no to your favorite things, foregoing activities, and postponing vacations.
+Depending on your situation, you might also say no to your favorite things, forego activities, and postpone vacations.
 It can be hard to say goodbye to life as you knew it.

 Chin up!
-I’m here to tell you how to pay off debt and still have a life that is fun and fulfilling.
+I’m here to tell you how to pay off debt and have a fun and fulfilling life.

-It’s not only possible to have fun while paying off debt, but it’s also probable that your new way of life, which comes with less stress and more control will make life more fulfilling no matter what type of debt you have.
+It’s possible to have fun while paying off debt, but it’s also probable that your new way of life, which comes with less stress and more control, will make life more fulfilling no matter your debt.

 Create a budget

 Really.
 This is the big one.
-I know it sounds cliche and cheesy but if you fail to plan then plan to fail.
-Having a budget allows you to spend on the things you find most important.
+I know it sounds cliche and cheesy, but if you fail to plan, then plan to fail.
+Having a budget allows you to spend on the most important things.

-I truly believe that having a budget will not only give you a roadmap for your debt free journey, but it will also allow you to create the future legacy that you want.
+I genuinely believe that having a budget will give you a roadmap for your debt-free journey and allow you to create the future legacy you want.

 Learn how to create a budget and decide where your values lie.